Kathmandu Pokhara Tour

 If you enjoy adventure, Sarangkot can be the best place to go.
 It just takes one hour to drive from Pokhara to Sarangkot.
 Alternatively, you can hike to the mountaintop village of Sarangkot.
 It provides broad views of the Pokhara Valley and the Annapurna range.

 This attractive place is on the Sarangkot mountain.
 The location is primarily well-known for its stunning sunrise and sunset views.
-Enjoy the spectacular sunrise or sunset from the top of the Sarangkot.
-Enjoy a broad overview.
+Enjoy the spectacular sunrise or sunset from the top of Sarangkot and enjoy a broad overview.

 Moreover, adventures like paragliding, bungee jumping, and zip lining are possible here.